 Not all of us have sprawling collections of games, but still have a half dozen or so titles that we want to keep organized.
 This repurposed drawer helps keep your games, controller and remote in a single, handy location while offering a touch of secondhand cool to your gaming hive.

-If your video game storage situation ever really gets out of control, Uncle Bob’s can always help you out with an affordable storage unit, too.
+If your video game storage situation ever really gets out of control, Life Storage can always help you out with an affordable storage unit, too.

 Have you vanquished gaming clutter to another dimension?
 Let us know how.